 echo ".env" >> .gitignore

-Do not commit your .env
+Do not commit your .env file to version control.

 You should treat your deploy key like any other secret token.
-A common convention is to create a .env.example
+A common convention is to create a .env.example file (excluding the actual key) that developers can use as a template:

 echo "FORMSPREE_DEPLOY_KEY=" >> .env.example